9 Jan 2020

 6.2 Multinational Trade Agreements

-- The Japan-Australia Economic Partnership Agreement (JAEPA): JARPA was signed on 8 July 2014 and entered into force on 15 January 2015.
-JAEPA has delivered three tariff cuts to date: one on entry into force, one on 1 April 2015, and one on 1 April 2016, along with increased preferential quotas for Australian agricultural exports.
+- Japan-Australia Economic Partnership Agreement (JAEPA): JAEPA was signed on July 8, 2014, and entered into force on January 15, 2015.
+Japan is Australia's second-largest export market and fourth-largest source of foreign investment.
+Once JAEPA is fully implemented on April 1, 2034, around 98% of Australia's merchandise exports to Japan will be able to receive preferential access or enter the country duty free.
+JAEPA has delivered three tariff cuts to date – the first on entry into force on January 15, 2015; the second on April 1, 2015; and the third on April 1, 2016 – along with increased preferential quotas for Australian agricultural exports.
+Japan has a heavily protected agriculture market and Australia is the first significant agricultural producer to have a meaningful trade agreement with Japan, providing Australian exporters with a competitive advantage.
 The agreement provides valuable preferential access for Australia's agricultural exports by eliminating or significantly reducing tariffs on a wide range of Australian exports including beef, wine, horticulture, seafood, grains and sugar over timeframes of up to 18 years.
-JAEPA also includes new quota access for a range of products.
+Because this agreement may be superseded by the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP) an FTA Portal has been created so that importers and exporters can browse goods and services outcomes under each FTA.

 7. Investment Policy